mathofprimes/wildgrass-vim/README.md

 # Palette:

 Green is pleasant to look at, making it a natural choice for a colorscheme.
 Each designated color has a unique ratio of red/green/blue intended to make it as distinguishable as possible from the others.
 Unlike most colorschemes, Wildgrass does not rely on explicitly stating what each color is before assigning it to a highlight group.
 Rather, a function takes user settings and generates the correct colorscheme, thus ensuring users get the colors they expect while reducing code complexity and allowing more configuration options.
-The function is kept as simple as possible (about 80 lines of code) so as now to impede Vim startup time.
+The function is kept as simple as possible (about 80 lines of code) so as to not impede Vim startup time.

 # Installation: